Skip to content

 For those who don’t want to take the boat, you can start hiking right after you arrive at your destination; the route is not very different.
 All in all, Cat Bells is a very manageable climb for those who want to take it easy and have a picnic at the top with a view of the Lake District.

-However, if you are looking for more mountains to explore in Europe, then you should head to Ireland for a bit of mountain exploration and the Les Vosges Mountains in France.
-If you want to discover more peaks outside the continent as a whole, then plan a trip to Egypt’s most famous mountains and the Adirondack Mountains in New York.
+However, if you are looking for more mountains to explore in Europe, you should head to Ireland and the Les Vosges Mountains in France.
+If you want to discover more peaks outside the continent as a whole, plan a trip to Egypt’s most famous mountains and the Adirondack Mountains in New York.

 Leave a comment